Guide to Work, Study, Travel and Living Abroad

 Pros:

-In Argentina, it is possible to buy property with only a 90-day tourist visa, and live in the country for an extended time without going through the expense and hassle of becoming a resident.
-You do need to apply and pay for 90-day visa extensions and leave the country every six months for a day or longer and then return and get a new tourist visa with a new stamp in your passport.
-Leaving and returning to the country is relatively easy and enjoyable to do—with Uruguay, Chile, Brazil, and Paraguay to choose from for a short visit.
+In Argentina, buying a property with only a 90-day tourist visa and living there for an extended time without going through the expense and hassle of becoming a resident is possible.
+You need to apply and pay for 90-day visa extensions, leave the country every six months for a day or longer, and then return and get a new tourist visa with a new stamp on your passport.
+Leaving and returning to the country is relatively easy and enjoyable — with Uruguay, Chile, Brazil, and Paraguay to choose from for a short visit.

 Cons:

-After years of being a relatively inexpensive destination, Argentina is once again a relatively expensive place to live and to travel with increasing inflation such that many citizens buy cars and real estate in nearby countries in order to keep pace with the diminishing value of the national currency.
+After years of being a relatively inexpensive destination, Argentina is again a rather expensive place to live and travel due to another period of increasing inflation.
+Many citizens buy cars and real estate in nearby countries to keep pace with the diminishing value of the national currency.
+Check Numbeo for current prices and the exchange rate, and be prepared to many of paper bills around.

-Work and residency permits in Argentina increasingly require a lot of paperwork depending upon the route you take, and the rules are subject to change and the country is document-driven.
-Contact the Embassy of Argentina in the U.S. for more information, and do your research on permits online .
+Work and residency permits in Argentina increasingly require a lot of paperwork depending on your route; the rules are subject to change, and the country is document-driven.
+Contact the Embassy of Argentina in the U.S. for more information and research research work and residency permits online .

 In addition, foreigners are charged on average double what a national pays to visit many tourist attractions, such as: